 Professor John Garstang in 1956

-John married French archaeologist, Marie Louise Berges, in 1907.
-Over the years Marie travelled extensively with him.
-Whilst in England, they lived in Formby near Liverpool where she died in 1949.
+John married Marie Louise Berges, from France, in 1907.
+Over the years, Marie travelled extensively with him.
+Whilst in England, they lived in Formby, near Liverpool, where Marie died in 1949.
 John died some years later, in Beirut, on the return journey from a holiday cruise.
 It was 1956 and he was eighty years old.
-Their only child John Berges Garstang died in 1965 aged 57.
+John and Marie had two children, John Berges Garstang who died in 1965, aged 57 years, and, Meroe Fleming (neé Garstang), who died in 1994 at the of 79 years.
 It appears that there is a blue plaque on the house of his birth in Shear Bank Rd.

 Written and compiled by Community History Volunteer, Janet Burke, February 2019.